seniramendis/seniramendis/README.md

 ## 🚀 What I’ve Worked On
 - 🧩 Developed an **educational Java game** with a team to make learning interactive and fun
-- 💚 Served as **Vice Treasurer** for a charity fundraiser, enhancing leadership, organization, and collaboration skills

 ## 🌱 Currently Exploring
 - Full-stack development (Java, JavaScript, Python)